stannielson/Python-Disinheritance/README.md

 When other approaches are impractical, the `disinheritance` module may be a viable alternative.
 The `disinherit` decorator object automatically overrides unwanted inherited methods and attributes and prevents their use in subclass instances, except where specified as exemptions.
 Features of `disinherit` include:

-* Exemptions can be one or more type methods/attributes or even entire types in the subclass MRO (though exemptions are managed internally by type/containing type and declaration order)
+* Exemptions can be one or more type methods or even entire types in the subclass MRO (though exemptions are managed internally by type/containing type and declaration order)
 * Exemptions can be from anywhere in the MRO and will be applied to the subclass as overrides (unless already overriden in the subclass)
 * `dir()` call on a subclass instance will not include disinherited methods/attributes
 * Attempts at attribute retrieval of disinherited methods/attributes from an instance produce attribute errors